This article focuses on Las Sepulturas, an archeological site located close to the larger Copan Archeological Site in Honduras.

 There was still half a day to burn before departing to San Pedro Sula.
 Our minds started to weigh options.
 Ok, there were not a lot of last moment options.
 In the nick of the moment, we ended in a tuk-tuk taking us to Las Sepulturas.

 This is a small site located very close to the main ruins.
 The entrance to the site is included with your Copan ticket.
 However, only a few venture to what can be considered the Beverly Hills or the Berkshires of the Copan elite.

-The next two photos give us a good idea of how the upper class houses looked.
-For city dweller used to concrete, glass and steel skyscrapers, these crumbling stone structures may look “meh”.
+The next two photos give us a good idea of how the upper-class houses looked.
+For city dwellers used to concrete, glass, and steel skyscrapers, these crumbling stone structures may look “meh”.
 Nevertheless, imagine how much money or power you needed to get a stone house in Mayan times.
 Common people had houses made of perishable materials.

 Mattresses and pillows were made of a cotton-like fluff obtained from the ceiba tree.
 Also, Mayas used to burn certain sticks to keep mosquitoes away.
 If this wasn’t good living, then tell me what it was.

 Some facades were carved as well.
 Sculptures of warriors and symbol s of kingship (petate carvings) can be seen on site.